mikrofusion/bacon-and-eggs/README.md

 A request object created from one of the request* methods below.

 ## request(method, resource, params)
-Returns a reqest object as a request to be performed against the Twitter [REST API](https://dev.twitter.com/docs/api/1.1).
+Returns a reqest object indicating a request should be performed against the Twitter [REST API](https://dev.twitter.com/docs/api/1.1).
+This object should be used as an input into the ``` toEventStream ``` method.

 ``` method ``` (required) is the HTTP method ('get', 'put', 'post', or 'delete')